MalevichAI/malevich/docs/SDK/Project/CI/Github_Action.rst

     Enter the username to access the Docker Container Registry: username Enter the password to access the Docker Container Registry: ****

-During the run, the command will install 2 files inside ``.github/workflows`` directory:
+This command will pass all arguments to your `github repository secrets <https://docs.github.com/ru/actions/security-guides/using-secrets-in-github-actions>`_ and create 2 files inside ``.github/workflows`` directory:

 1. ``malevich_ci__<branch>.yml``: Auto CI, which will build and push all apps that were changed in the commit which triggered the workflow.
 2. ``malevich_ci__manual.yml``: CI, which can be triggered manually.
 It will build all the apps in the repository.